 If you want to use meditation to let go, you want to feel your body letting go.
 You will know if you have the right meditation position because you will feel your entire body relaxing.
 The floor (or your meditation seat) will take your weight, and you won’t need to hold yourself.

-This is important because research shows a direct link between posture and states of mind [Opening the mind through the body: The effects of posture on creative processes, Valentina Rita, Andolfi Chiara Di Nuzzo, Alessandro Antonietti, Thinking Skills and Creativity Journal].
+The reason posture is a part of our letting-go meditation script is that there is a direct link between posture and states of mind [according to research in the article Opening the mind through the body: The effects of posture on creative processes, by Valentina Rita, Andolfi Chiara Di Nuzzo, Alessandro Antonietti, published in the Thinking Skills and Creativity Journal].

 2: [1 minute] Set the intention to let go.
 Recite the mantra, “I am letting go”.

 You want to set your intention before you begin to meditate.
 That way, you have a clear idea of what you are going to accomplish through your meditation.
 Wayne Dyer said, “Our intention creates our reality.
 So by setting the intention to let go you are helping to create that reality.

 Tell yourself that you are going to let go and surrender to the universe.
 The simple mantra “I am letting go” can help.
 You can choose to recite this mantra through the meditation or use a more traditional spiritual mantra such as “Om Namah Shivaya” (“I honour the divine within me”).
 You do not have to use a mantra if you do not want to, but they can help to focus the mind.
 Research by Rozalyn Simon et. al published in the Journal of Cognitive Enhancement shows that mantras can help to relax and focus the mind, which is why they are often beneficial in meditation.